How to prepare for open enrollment as an employer

 1. Set your benefits budget

-If you're preparing to launch a new or revamped health benefits package for this year's ACA open enrollment period, you must know how much you can afford to spend.
+If you're preparing to launch a new or revamped health benefits package, you must know how much you can afford to spend.
 Setting a budget will keep you focused and realistic as you choose your benefits.

 Health benefits are often the most expensive perk to provide.
 But, they're also the most desired employee benefit.
 According to our 2024 Employee Benefits Survey, 92% of employees rated health benefits as important.
-So if you have the budget, splurging on this benefit may be a great way to increase retention and recruitment.
+If you have the budget, splurging on this benefit can significantly increase retention and recruitment.

 Some examples of HRA-eligible expenses include:

 If you have fewer than 50 full-time equivalent employees (FTEs), you can offer a qualified small employer HRA (QSEHRA).
-The QSEHRA is an affordable healthcare option for small employers looking to provide their staff with quality health benefits.
-Its simplicity makes it a great choice for employers offering a health benefit for the first time.
+The QSEHRA is an affordable healthcare option for small employers seeking quality health benefits for their staff.
+Its simplicity makes it an excellent choice for employers offering a health benefit for the first time.

-For employers with more than 50 FTEs, consider an individual coverage HRA (ICHRA).
+Employers of any size, including those with 50 or more FTEs, can consider an individual coverage HRA (ICHRA).
 An ICHRA works like a QSEHRA in that it is a more cost-effective alternative to group health insurance.
-But it’s for employers of all sizes and offers greater flexibility by allowing customization by employee classes.
+But it offers greater flexibility by allowing customization by employee classes.

 Suppose you're interested in a group policy but want to save on monthly premium costs by switching to a high deductible health plan (HDHP).
 In that case, you can supplement your group health insurance coverage with a group coverage HRA (GCHRA).
 With a GCHRA, you can reimburse employees on your group plan for eligible out-of-pocket costs the plan doesn't cover.

+Employers pay about $13.58 per hour on average for employee benefits2.
 These averages vary depending on your industry and how much you choose to spend.
 But they're an excellent place to start when creating your benefits budget.
-You should consider what benefits are mandatory and what voluntary benefits you want to offer to attract and retain employees.
+Consider what benefits are mandatory and what voluntary benefits you want to offer to attract and retain employees.

 2. Tailor your benefit options to your employees

-While the open enrollment period tends to focus on medical coverage and health plans, employees expect more when they see an updated benefits package for a new plan year.
+While the annual open enrollment period at most organizations focuses on medical coverage and healthcare plans, employees expect more when they see an updated benefits package for a new plan year.

 Ensuring employees understand how you support them creates trust and a great employee experience.
 So, it's vital to collaborate with your employees to provide benefits that offer the most value for them.